monetarium/monetarium/docs/WINDOWS_INSTALLATION.md

 > C:\monetarium\ctl.exe --wallet getbalance
 > ```
 > If this returns your balance, the wallet service is functioning correctly.

+> **Important**: When running the wallet as a service, it starts in a locked state and cannot sign transactions or vote on tickets.
+To enable full functionality, you must either:
+> 1. Add `pass=YourWalletPassphrase` to `%LOCALAPPDATA%\Dcrwallet\dcrwallet.conf` (see [Staking & Ticket Auto-Purchase](#staking--ticket-auto-purchase) section), OR
+> 2. Manually unlock the wallet after the service starts using: `C:\monetarium\ctl.exe --wallet walletpassphrase "YourPassphrase" 0`

 #### Using Task Scheduler (Alternative)